openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/10_interfaces.rst

 An interface can inherit several methods with override-equivalent signatures (see :ref:`Override-Equivalent Signatures`).

-A compile-time error occurs if an interface *I* inherits a default method with a signature that is override-equivalent to an abstract or default method inherited by *I*.
+A compile-time error occurs if the interface *I* inherits a default method with a signature that is override-equivalent to an abstract or default method inherited by *I*.

-However, an interface *I* inherits all methods that are abstract.
+However, the interface *I* inherits all methods that are abstract.

-A compile-time error occurs unless one of the inherited methods for every other inherited method is return-type-substitutable, while the *throws* clauses cause no error in such cases.
+A compile-time error occurs if one of the inherited methods for every other inherited method is not return-type-substitutable.
+A *throws* clause causes no error in such cases.

-The same method declaration can use multiple paths of inheritance from an interface which causes no compile-time error on its own.
+The same method declaration can use multiple paths of inheritance from an interface.
+It causes no compile-time error on its own.

 .. index::
    interface inheriting method